 Graduate Degree: Florida State University - Masters, Exercise Physiology

 I enjoy writing songs and am currently writing a book.
-I also enjoy exercise, mainly swimming and cycling as I am a former competitive triathlete.
+I also enjoy training, mainly swimming and cycling as I am a former competitive triathlete.
+Many of the benefits of training translate into other areas of life..... athletics, academics, attitude...... equal aptitude!!!

 Q & A